 You will need to answer a few questions about your cancer status, past treatment history, and other things that will help us match you with the right doctor for your needs.

 And if you’re interested in participating in a clinical trial or seeing one of our experts in Long Island, New Jersey, and Westchester County, just let us know.
-While some treatments can only be given at our main locations on the Upper East Side, more and more patients are receiving the vast majority of their care that’s closer to home.
+While some treatments can only be given at our main locations on the Upper East Side, more and more patients are receiving the vast majority of their care that’s closer to home, and our care advisers can discuss what services are offered in the location nearest you.
 (Our surgeons offer consultations outside Manhattan, too.)
 What’s more, the care you receive at all of our locations is held to the same high standards — provided by the same doctors, just in a location that’s more convenient for you.

 Step 2.
 Check your insurance.